yegor256/blog/_posts/2016/jun/2016-06-27-singletons-must-die.md

 {% jb_picture_body %}

 I assume you already know what a singleton is and why it's an anti-pattern.
-If not, I recommend you read this StackOverflow thread:
+If not, I recommend you read this Stack Overflow thread:
 [What is so bad about singletons?](http://stackoverflow.com/questions/137975/what-is-so-bad-about-singletons)

 Now that we agree it's a bad deal, what do we do if we need to, let's say,